teukumulya-ichsan/ML_supervised_learning/README.md

 # Supervised Learning by [Teuku Mulia Ichsan](https://github.com/teukumulya-ichsan)
 Learning the basics of machine learning from scratch.
-For the first phase, we will learn supervised learning techniques using scikit-learn.
+For the first phase, we will learn supervised learning techniques using scikit-learn and dondOml.

 # Starter Guide